Douglas-Saylor-Killoughlaw/admindash/README.md

-# admindash
+# admindash: a bunch of web and console scripts for Cloudflare firewall operations and webserver logs quick analysis
-Set of web and CLI utilities for nix platform which make the life of website admin easier.
+This is a set of simple utilities, written in PHP, for \*nix platforms, which make the life of website admin easier.
 This is basically a web interface for quick generation of long CLI commands like:

 `cd /var/www/website/data/logs/ 2>&1; find -newermt '2017-11-12 00:00' -not -newermt '2017-11-14 23:59' -exec zgrep -m 5000 '80.68.0.250' \{\} \;  | grep -E -v '\.css|\.js|\.svg|\.jpg|\.png|\.gif|\.jpeg'   2>&1
 `

-I created this set of utilities when I realized I am copypasting all these useful commands from my notepad to terminal multiple times per day.
-After I used admindash for a while, and liked it, I implemented more useful features like ip location resolving (via SXgeo) and simple Cloudflare firewall integration, and website username-to-ip resolving as well.
+I've started admindash when I realized I am copypasting all these useful commands from my notepad to terminal multiple times per day.
+After I used admindash for a while, and liked it, I implemented additional fancy features like ip location resolving (via SXgeo) and simple Cloudflare firewall integration, and website username-to-ip resolving as well.

 # Installation